norbert-s/SeleniumFramework/README.md

 - there are numerous values that can be supplied from the command line which are all set a default value for in pom.xml as properties

-  - reading data from db and different resources,(json, xml, csv, etc)
-    - and based on the input running different tests
-  - reporting to db, json, xml, differnt reporting frameworks
-  - creating list of objects of pages and then dinamically, randomly selecting a numebr of them and proceeding to - for instance - select a product, compare the attributes of the product selected, checkout page, all of the related pages, etc (in this way profiling one product -with obviously options to take into account the differences - all the other products can also be tested)
-  - pausing the pipeline- with polling a google excel sheet
-  - etc